 Ultimately, though you’ve been certified, and been through the best training in the world, the start, growth and belief in the business rests on you.

-To help you with that, here are three tips for building your reputation as a new life coach
+Here are three tips for building your reputation as a new life coach

-Tip #1: Get experience and social proof by coaching a few people for free.
+Tip #1: Get experience and social proof by coaching a few people for free

 One easy way to give your confidence and credibility a boost is by taking on a couple of clients, and coaching them for free for around six weeks.